marcwright/info-session-code-along/readme.md

 **Question**: Has anyone heard of these terms?
 Has anyone built a website using HTML, CSS and Javascript?

 In Cloud9 we're gonna build a webpage that contains HTML, CSS and Javascript so we can see what each does for us.
-We'll walk through each of these step together.
+We'll walk through each of the steps below together.

+To start, I'm gonna send you a link to my [Cloud9 workspace](https://ide.c9.io/marc_wright/info-test).
+You'll be able to copy any code you need.
+We'll also take a look at the finished version of what we're gonna build.

 1. Go to Cloud9 and create a new workspace.
 Give it a name and select "blank" workspace.